41 Thanksgiving Appetizers to Keep the Family Happy

 Suitable for a variety of diets, including paleo, these cocktail meatballs get their distinct Aegean flavor from oregano, fresh mint, and Greek olives.
 Serve them with Paleo Tzatziki Sauce.

 Keto is the ultimate in low-carb diets, but it’s also high in fat, so minimal carbs yield maximum flavor with these specially designed recipes.

 Made with almond flour, three types of cheese, and butter, these rolls are fragrant with garlic and have just 4 grams of carbs.
 The aroma will draw people to the first batch, and the taste will have them coming back for more.

 A crisp shell, made from scratch with low-carb almond and coconut flour, provides a perfect contrast to the cream cheese and crabmeat filling.
 And the dipping sauce is a wonderful combination of spicy hot and sweet — sugar-free, of course.

 The amazing thing about keto is that you can eat all kinds of foods that are taboo for most dieters — like the sausage, cheese, and butter that make this dish so totally satisfying.
 No wonder it’s drawn a slew of raves from Yummly reviewers.

 This is true guacamole — just fresh avocados, tomatoes, onion, jalapeño, and fresh cilantro, seasoned with a little lime juice, salt, and pepper — as it’s traditionally made in Mexico using a pestle and a stone molcajete.
 Scoop it up with keto Tortilla Chips.

 Complete your Thanksgiving feast

-Even with a spread of the best Thanksgiving appetizers, you're going to want recipes for mashed potatoes, sweet potatoes, cornbread, green beans, and more to fill out your Thanksgiving menu and enjoy on turkey day.
+Even with a spread of the best Thanksgiving appetizers, you're going to want recipes for the turkey centerpiece, mashed potatoes, sweet potatoes, green beans, pie, and more to fill out your Thanksgiving menu and enjoy on Turkey Day.